apify/apify-docs/content/academy/web_scraping_for_beginners/crawling/filtering_links.md

 </marked-tab>
 ```

-We already know both the `main.fit` and `a[href*="/product/"]` selectors, but their combination is new.
-It's called a <a href="https://css-tricks.com/almanac/selectors/d/descendant/" target="_blank">descendant selector</a> and it selects all `<a href=".../product/...">` elements that are descendants of a `<main class="fit">` element.
+We already know both the `main.fit` and `a[href*="/product/"]` selectors and how they work on their own, but their combination is new.
+It's called a <a href="https://css-tricks.com/almanac/selectors/d/descendant/" target="_blank">descendant selector</a>, and it selects all `<a href=".../product/...">` elements that are descendants of a `<main class="fit">` element.
 A descendant is any element that's nested somewhere inside another element.
-It does not have to be a direct child of the parent element.
+It does not have to be a direct child of the specified parent element.

 ![Nested HTML tags]({{@asset web_scraping_for_beginners/crawling/images/nested-tag.webp}})

-When we print all the URLs in the DevTools console, we'll see that we've correctly filtered only the featured product links.
+When we print all the URLs in the DevTools console, we can see that we've correctly filtered only the featured product links.

 ```JavaScript
 for (const a of document.querySelectorAll('main.fit a[href*="/product/"]')) {